CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </tr>
 </table>

-We can visualize this with a graph — the balance of carbon entering the ecosystem (green), the loss of carbon (red), and the net balance of these two processes (black).
+We can visualize this with a graph: The balance of carbon entering the ecosystem (green), the loss of carbon (red), and the net balance of these two processes (black).

 <table>